 Welcome to the MVictors Uniform Timeline where below you will find a descending timeline of changes to the Michigan football team uniforms over the years.

 Note: For all uniform changes prior to 1970, the rules change a bit.
 If I have a compelling photo of an actual jersey (or portion of a jersey) over this period, I will include it in the timeline even if it didn’t mark a particular change in design or new feature:

 October 1, 1938 | Ann Arbor, MI | vs. Michigan State

 HELMET: Fritz Crisler takes over as head coach, introduces the “winged” helmet design.
-Here’s pistol back Paul Kromer (83) heading toward one of his 2 touchdowns that day in the fresh new headgear (via the 1939 Michiganensian):
+Photo of the Michigan State game via the 1939 Michiganensian:

 1931 Season | Ann Arbor

 JERSEY: Remarkably what is believed to be an actual 1931 jersey belonging to former player Norm Daniels showed up on eBay in 2008:

 1930 Season | Ann Arbor